sagaryvarma/NHS_Appt/README.md

 ####   Has there been adequate staff and capacity in the networks?
 ####   What was the actual utilisation of resources?

-## The suggested approach for the analysis is as follows:
+## The suggested approach for the analysis and output created is as follows:
-Data ingestion, wrangling, and predictive modelling Visualisation and predictions
+_"Data ingestion, wrangling, and modelling."
+"Visualisation and predictions."
-Jupyter Notebook: Organise a clean, easy-to-understand, and structured Notebook that has a logical flow of end-to-end analysis.
+"Jupyter Notebook: a clean, easy-to-understand, and structured Notebook that has a logical flow of end-to-end analysis."
-Tech Report
+"Tech Report."_